loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_2.md

 Now that we are going to use React, we also want to stick to the development tools and principles used in that "environment", this is for several reasons, but the main one is that it should be easy to find help and documentation.

-To create a new React project we can start with following the introduction [Create a New React App](https://reactjs.org/docs/create-a-new-react-app.html) this will give us a base to start from.
+To create a React project we can start with following the introduction [Create a New React App](https://reactjs.org/docs/create-a-new-react-app.html) this will give us a base to start from.

 ![](./resources/create_react_app_done.png)